 What is Couchbase and what alternatives are there?

-MongoDB – Unlimited scalability and maximum flexibility
+MongoDB—Unlimited scalability and maximum flexibility

 MongoDB is one of the most popular database management systems in the world and for good reason.
 The NoSQL solution owes its name to the word ‘humongous’.
 As reflected in its name, MongoDB is designed to handle large amounts of data .
 One of its most notable strengths is its almost unbeatable scalability.
 Data is stored in JSON documents and combined into collections.
 As a result, the database can accommodate very different data types while still ensuring clarity.
+While you can use MongoDB for free, the platform also offers proprietary solutions as well.
+Thanks to sharding (the use of several nodes), the database is also highly resilient.

 Advantages of MongoDB